nestybox/sysbox/docs/user-guide/install-package.md

 [sysbox-deploy-k8s](install-k8s.md) daemonset instead.**

-Also, if you need to build and install Sysbox from source (e.g., to get the latest upstream code or because there is no Sysbox package for your Linux distro), see the [Sysbox developer's guide](../developers-guide/README.md).
+Also, if you need to build and install Sysbox from source (e.g., to get the latest upstream code or because there is no Sysbox package for your Linux distro yet), see the [Sysbox developer's guide](../developers-guide/README.md).

 ## Contents